younger-1/nvim-deck/README.md

 - `refresh`
   - Re-execute source. (it can be used to refresh the items)

-- `open_keep`
-  - Open `item.data.filename` or `item.data.bufnr`.
-But keep the deck window and cursor.

-- `open_split`
-  - Open `item.data.filename` or `item.data.bufnr`.
-Open at the recently normal window with split.

 - `substitute`
   - Open substitute buffer with selected items (`item.data.filename` and `item.data.lnum` are required).

     You can modify and save the buffer to reflect the changes to the original files.

-- `open_vsplit`
-  - Open `item.data.filename` or `item.data.bufnr`.
-Open at the recently normal window with vsplit.

 - `choose_action`
   - Open action source.

     The actions listed are filtered by whether they are valid in the current context.

 - `toggle_select`
   - Toggle selected state of the cursor item.